Kansas State vs. Florida Atlantic Predictions & Picks - NCAA Tournament Elite Eight

 Kansas State vs. Florida Atlantic Predictions & Picks: Spread, Total - NCAA Tournament Elite Eight

-Saturday's contest that pits the Florida Atlantic Owls (34-3) against the Kansas State Wildcats (26-9) at Madison Square Garden should be a tight matchup based on our computer prediction, which projects a final score of 73-71 in favor of Florida Atlantic.
-Game time is at 6:09 PM ET on March 25.
+Saturday's contest between the Florida Atlantic Owls (34-3) and the Kansas State Wildcats (26-9) at Madison Square Garden is expected to be a competitive matchup, as our computer prediction projects a final score of 73-71, with Florida Atlantic coming out on top.
+Tipoff is at 6:09 PM ET on March 25.

-Based on our computer prediction, Florida Atlantic is projected to cover the spread (2.5) against Kansas State.
-The two sides are expected to fall short of the 144.5 total.

 Kansas State vs. Florida Atlantic Game Info & Odds